ejpsoil/inspire_soil_gpkg_template/sql/README.md

 Open the empty GeoPackage template, which you can find at http://www.geopackage.org/data/empty.gpkg, in for example, [sqlitebrowser](https://sqlitebrowser.org/)  and execute the SQL statements from the create.sql file in the query window.

-The code creates all the necessary tables (only Vector part), inserts the correct references into the Geopackage tables, and populates the table with INSPIRE codelist integrated by a series of codelists defined by CREA.
+The code creates all the necessary tables, inserts the correct references into the Geopackage tables, and populates the table with INSPIRE codelists integrated by a series of codelists defined by CREA.

 Some constraints have been managed through both form management and trigger creation.
 On one hand, we aim to assist user data entry, while on the other hand, the presence of triggers at the engine level ensures data integrity in case of massive data entry.